What Is A Petrol Engine, Its Application, Parts and How it Works?

 A petrol engine is a type of internal combustion engine with spark ignition (spark plug), which uses petrol and similar volatile fuels to run the engine.

-The earlier petrol engine was designed to pre-mix fuel and air before compressing, which occurs in the carburetor.
-However, today’s fuel injection is electronic-controlled.
+The design of the earlier petrol engine pre-mixes fuel and air before the carburetor compresses them.
+However, today’s fuel injection is electronically controlled.

 Well, the process differs in a small engine where the cost or complications of electronics do not suit the engine’s efficiency.